RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

        #SBATCH --nodes=1                ## (-N) use 1 node

 Multiple node jobs:
-  Very few applications that are compiled to run with OpenMPI or MPICH need to  use multiple nodes.
+  Very few applications that are compiled to run with Open MPI or MPICH need to  use multiple nodes.
 For such applications your submit script need to include number of nodes: